 If we needed a thicker, more spreadable ganache frosting that will set up firm (often used beneath fondant), I would use a 2:1 ratio of chocolate to cream for a semi-sweet or dark chocolate ganache.
 You could even adjust to 3:1 for an even firmer result.

-Here’s our full Video of How to Make an Easy Ganache Drip and Whipped Ganache in the Microwave (And how to apply it)!
+How to Make an Easy Ganache Drip and Whipped Ganache: Video

 For a white or milk chocolate ganache drip, increase the ratio to 3:1.
-(This is the ratio that we used in our pastel Reverse Drip Cake video tutorial from our member section.)
+(This is the ratio that we used in our pastel Reverse Drip Cake (free cake video).

 How to Make a Chocolate Ganache Drip